privong/SimulationTools/Identikit/Identikit_quickstart.md

 Regarding the data cube, you'll want to create a sky-plane (XY) and two position velocity (XV and VY) images by projecting the data cubes along the appropriate axes.
 It's a bit up to you how you want to do that, but there are some important details on the ppm images to give to identikit:
 - they must have the same pixel dimensions
-- the spatial axes in all projections must be the same size (i.e., they must be the same number of arcsec on a side) These images can be passed to Identikit via the xyimage, xvimage, and vyimage arguments.
+- the spatial axes in all projections must be the same size (i.e., they must be the same number of arcsec on a side)

+These images can be passed to Identikit via the xyimage, xvimage, and vyimage arguments.
 These will then be displayed in the appropriate panels.
-Not the images must be in ppm format.
+Note the images must be in ppm format.

 The direction of increasing velocity is important.
 In the XV panel (lower-left), velocity should increase towards the top and in the VY panel (upper-right) velocity should increase towards the right.